-When travelling to Ghana, before you take your flight ensure you have packed all you need since this country offers virtually endless possibilities when it comes to great tourism and adventures.
+When traveling to Ghana, before you take your flight to ensure you have packed all you need since this country offers virtually endless possibilities when it comes to great tourism and adventures.
 Interested?
 Read on to find out ten of the best tourist sites in Ghana that are a must in your travel diary.

-Ghana is one of the richly blessed countries in West African region.
+Ghana is one of the richly blessed countries in the West African region.
 The country boasts of cosmopolitan cities, exotic breeds of wildlife, idyllic beaches and not forgetting its rich history.
 With the numerous tourist sites in Ghana, knowing where to begin your vacation can be challenging.
 It is for this reason that i have picked the ten regions in Ghana you should visit at some point in your life.

 Accra, the capital of Ghana, is one of the tourists’ destinations you should visit while in Ghana.
 A sprawling city with a vibrant economy and warm residents there is a lot you can learn from this city.
-Considered one of the safest cities to live in the word, Accra is also strategically located with the distance from Accra to Kumasi being 253km making it virtually accessible to anybody.
+Considered one of the safest cities to live in the world, Accra is also strategically located with the distance from Accra to Kumasi being 253km making it virtually accessible to anybody.
 Some tourists site in Accra are;

-- The National Museum: This museum has wonderful displays about Ghana’s culture and history including the slave-trade, and Ashanti Kingdom.
+- The National Museum: This museum has wonderful displays about Ghana’s culture and history including the slave-trade, and the Ashanti Kingdom.

 - Makola Market is colorful, bustling, and you can buy absolutely everything.
 It is one place you can never miss in Accra.

 - James Fort: This is situated in the suburb of Jamestown.
-It used to be one of the monuments of the Europeans and slavery.
+It used to be one of the monuments of Europeans and slavery.
 Presently it houses a number of prisoners in Accra.